Amaop/Rust-Crypter/README.md

 ### Limitations
 - .NET not supported
-- Files over 600MB
+- Files over 600MB not supported

 ## TODO
-File dialogue choose file instead of renaming code strings/executable names Automatically move encrypted bytes and key into stub for compiling GUI
+- File dialogue choose file instead of renaming code strings/executable names
+- Automatically move encrypted bytes and key into stub for compiling
+- GUI

 ## Disclaimer
 This is a tool used to test the Dynamic detection capabilites of AV and EDR, use of this project is at your own risk